Boothd/ml-research/NCCDC/readme.md

 # Overview

+Part of the Naimuri - Machine Learning initiative.

 Project to parse PCAP data and analyse using Machine Learning algorithms to categorise packets by IP Protocol type.

 ## Data